 If you do see damage, then your AdrenaLinn needs repair.
-Please contact us to arrange for repair at your nearest service center.
+Please contact me (Roger) to arrange for repair at your nearest service center.

-Or if are familiar with soldering electronics (or have a local service center you like) and would like to save some money, you can buy the above parts and install them yourself.
-You can either contact us to buy the parts (minimum parts charge $20) or buy the same parts from www.digikey.com for less than $1.
+Or if are familiar with soldering electronics (or have a local service center you like) and would like to save some money, you can buy the parts from www.digikey.com using the links above and install them yourself.
+Or you can either contact me (Roger) to buy the parts for my minimum parts charge of $20 plus shipping.